 FOR THE CHOCOLATE SYRUP

 - Cover with cling wrap.
-Place it in the fridge for 30-50 minutes.
+Place it in the fridge for 30 minutes.
 Then make the chocolate ganache.

 FOR THE CHOCOLATE GANACHE

-- Place chopped chocolate in a bowl.
+- Place the chocolate chips in a bowl.

 - Place a small saucepan over low heat, pour cream into it, and let it heat till it just begins to boil.
 Stir continuously.